 - Field sciences are a distinctive feature of the subjects offered at UC and are supported through a range of field facilities at Cass and Kawatiri Westport.
 Field studies are carried out in the locations and environments around these field stations.

 - UC is ranked in the top 150 universities in the world for Earth and Marine Sciences (QS World University Rankings by Subject, 2020).

 Entry into first-year Geology courses is open to all students who are eligible to enter an Aotearoa New Zealand university.

 There are no specific requirements for starting first-year studies in Geology and while some knowledge of basic science is preferable, it is not essential.
 All you need is enthusiasm and an interest in the world around you.

-UC offers a major and a minor in Geology as part of the Bachelor of Science.
+UC offers a major in Geology within the Bachelor of Science.

 To complete a major in Geology within the Bachelor of Science, you will need to take the following courses throughout the degree:

 - GEOL 111 Planet Earth: An Introduction to Geology